cmdelaserna/clinical-trials/README.md

 Summary: Import JSON file, preprocess data, export all data to sqlite as working db

 - Import JSON file with all parsed data
-- Clean and rename columns
+- Data cleaning and formatting
-- Add dates columns
-- Change data types
-- Remove /n
 - Create new column with all_text.
-Lowercase.
-Remove extra whitespace
-- Remove unnecesary columns
+- Create new column with recruiting label

-- Create new df to do TD-IDF calculations?
+- Export df to sqlite

-- Define schema and create working db (sqlite)
-- Create index for sqlite db
+- Create index in all_text for speed

-#### scripts/ml-analysis.py
+#### scripts/ml-model.py

 Summary: [pending]